 Rosebud is a seaside town on the Mornington Peninsula, approximately 75 km southeast of the Melbourne city centre.
-It is a large beach-side town fronting Port Phillip, located between Rye and Dromana, and has a population of 14,381(Census 2020).
+It is a large beach-side town fronting Port Phillip, located between Rye and Dromana, and has a population of 14,381.
 Rosebud provides safe swimming beaches along its continuous stretch of sandy bay coastline, with the focal point being Rosebud Pier which extends about 300 metres into the water.

 Originally known as Banksia Point, Rosebud began life as a fishing community in the early 1850s.
 On 2 June 1855, the cargo vessel Rosebud, owned by one of the colony’s best-known pastoralists Edward Hobson, was washed over the large sandbars and onto the beach.
 The burgeoning community made off with the cargo of damask and household goods, but the wreck remained for many years as the locals slowly stripped its hull to use in the construction of houses.